mijndert/blog/src/posts/calaction-now-live.md

 CalAction however goes beyond merely importing the .ics file in your calendar.
 It also provides additional features that help you manage your imports more effectively.

-- **Duplicate detection**: CalAction detects duplicate events and gives you the option to skip, replace or keep both events.
+- **Duplicate detection**: detects duplicate events and gives you the option to skip, replace or keep both events.
-- **Video call links**: CalAction automatically detects video call links in the event details and adds them to the event, making it easier to join your meetings.
+- **Video call links**: automatically detects video call links in the event details and adds them to the event, making it easier to join your meetings.
-- **Event creation**: CalAction allows you to create new events directly within the app.
+- **Event creation**: allows you to create new events directly within the app.

 I'll also repeat what I said about the optional in-app purchase: